maxmekiska/arguing_predictors/docs/docs/modify.md

     return result
 ```
+The last part of the activate.py file plots all predictions vs the real values:
 ```python3
 def plot_performance(data: DataFrame):
     '''Plots individual predictors forecasts and consensus values of algorithms against the real values.